Voltrex09/Voltrex09/README.md

 - 👋 Hi, I’m @Voltrex09
-- 👀 I’m interested in learning how to program
-- and stufying Cs or Computer engineering
+- 👀 I’m interested in learning how to program and im looking forward to study Cs or Computer engineering
 - 🌱 I’m currently learning Python
 - 📫 How to reach me, Discord:voltrex_gr
 - email: voltrex.its@yahoo.com